az1326/GH-senior-project/README.txt

 as a small-scale excercise new concepts.
 The two large apps (Tetris and SpaceGame) brought together many moving parts to form a more cohesive, purposeful program.

+This parts of this project were programmed and tested on MacOS, so the apps look the best on a Mac.
+They will still work on Windows, but there may be slight graphical issues with the GUI.

 The source code files for each project are located in the folder for the respective project.
 Executable Java Archive files for each project are located in the "jar Files" folder.